resthub/resthub.org/backbone-stack.rst

 You should never use directly labels or texts in your source files.
 All labels should be externalized in order to prepare your application internationalization.
 Doing such thing is pretty simple with RESThub Backbone.js stack thanks to `requireJS i18n plugin <http://requirejs.org/docs/api.html#i18n>`_.

-Please find bellow the steps needed to internationalize your application.
+Please find below the steps needed to internationalize your application.

 Configure i18n plugin
 ---------------------